 Since our formation in 2007, our vision has been to become a biofuels business for the future, providing sustainable energy for both fuel and food.
-Our energy matters – in terms of both our people and our products.
-Over the last seven years of our site’s development, we have pulled together a team of highly skilled individuals who have worked tirelessly to bring the Vivergo Fuels vision to life and make the site a reality.
-We have an exciting history and an even more exciting future.
+Our energy matters – in terms of both our people and our products and look forward to a greener future.

 Planning approval for the UK’s biggest biorefinery is granted, paving the way for site preparation and construction work to commence.
 The capital investment from the shareholders is sanctioned.